mgifford/open-source-contracting/GoC-TBS-Examples.md

-###What clauses have been used in contracts for free/libre/open works?###
+##What clauses have been used in contracts for free/libre/open works?##

 Under a CC-by licensing (CC-by 3.0 or a later version) to the Government of Canada's Treasury Board of Canada Secretariat.

-DISCLAIMER: The following clauses have been used in contracts issued by TBS for authoring free/libre/open work.
+**DISCLAIMER**: The following clauses have been used in contracts issued by TBS for authoring free/libre/open work.
 The goal with the text below is to ensure that both the contractor and the Government of Canada are cleared to adapt and redistribute the work.
 The wording here may or may not suit your